WanjikuKatuni/AgizaApp-Django/README.md

 ## Setup and Installation

 ### Prerequisites
-- Python 3.x installed on your system (Download Python)
+- Python 3.x installed on your system
-- Node.js installed on your system (Download Node.js)
+- Node.js installed on your system

 - Clone the repo to a local directory

 ### Backend Set up (Django)
 To set up;
 - Create a virtual environment
-    -- python3 -m venv env
+> python3 -m venv env
 - Activate the virtual environment:
-    -- source env/bin/activate  (for ubuntu)
+> source env/bin/activate  (for ubuntu)
-    -- .\env\Scripts\activate  (for windows)
+> .\env\Scripts\activate  (for windows)
 - Install Django and other dependencies:
-    -- pip install django
+>  pip install django
 - Navigate to the backend directory and run migrations:
-    -- python manage.py migrate
+>  python manage.py migrate
 - Start the django development server:
-    -- python manage.py runserver
+> python manage.py runserver

 ### Frontend Set up (Django)
 To set up;
 - On another terminal, navigate to frontend directory, and install dependencies (make sure to be on virtual env):
-    -- npm install
+> npm install
 - Start the Vite development server:
-    -- npm run dev
+> npm run dev

 ## Setup and Installation
 - For production deployment, configure Django and Vite accordingly.